aldolammel/Arma-3-Dynamic-Artillery-Pieces-Script/README.md

 **Dec, 5th 2024 | v1.5.1**

-- Added the position checker for artillery and target-markers to verify whether within the map borders;
+- Added the position checker for artillery and target-markers to verify whether they were within the map borders;
-- Added autofix if editor include multiple artillery-pieces in the same group;
+- Added auto-fix if the editor includes multiple artillery-pieces in the same group;
+- Added tolerance to 'hd_destroy' marker-type as target too;
+- Improved, if the editor turns off accidentally all sides through the mananagement file, DAP turns the script off automatically;
 - Fixed the error when the editor, for any reason, removes part of the artillery crew;

 **Dec, 4th 2024 | v1.5**